 65. Developing your inner-calm

-A true sign of growth is learning not to be so negative reactive when bad things happen in life.
-Develop your inner-calm through meditation.
+A true sign of growth is learning not to be so negatively reactive when bad things happen in life.
+Develop your inner calm through meditation.

 66. Accepting your flaws